2014 Early Decision Program

 To be considered for Early Decision, your application must be complete, including your Credential Assembly Service Law School Report, by December 1, 2014.
 (Accordingly, in order to make sure your application is complete by the December 1 deadline, it would be in your best interest to submit your application by November 15, 2014 if you are applying through LSAC.)
 The October LSAT administration is the last acceptable score for consideration as an Early Decision candidate.

 An interview is mandatory for Early Decision candidates.
-On-campus or Skype interviews must be completed by November 15 to be considered for Early Decision.
-To request an off-campus interview, Early Decision applicants must submit an application by October 25, and answer the interview question on the application.
-You are encouraged to sign up for your interview or submit your application as soon as possible to ensure that there are appointments available, as all on-campus and Skype interview appointment slots and off-campus location spots are available on a first-come, first-served basis.
+On-campus or Skype interviews must be completed by November 15, 2014 to be considered for Early Decision.
+To request an off-campus interview, Early Decision applicants must submit an application by October 25, 2014, and answer the interview question on the application.
+You are encouraged to sign up for your interview or submit your application as soon as possible to ensure that there are appointments available.
+All admissions interviews are available on a first-come, first-served basis.

-You must sign and return the Early Decision Certification (Supplemental Application) with your Application for Admission directly to the Office of Admissions and Financial Aid.
-Your Early Decision Certification will not be transmitted by Credential Assembly Service.
+You must sign and return the Early Decision Certification (pdf) directly to the Office of Admissions and Financial Aid.
+Your Early Decision Certification will not be transmitted by the Credential Assembly Service.
 You will be notified of the Admissions Committee's decision by the end of December.